kleiton0x00/kleiton0x00.github.io/_posts/2020-12-06-Content-Security-Policy-Bypass-to-perform-XSS.md

 When going to the given URL, no XSS is being reflected.
 Why?
 Because our XSS is being again blocked by CSP.

-## Bypassing CSP with 2 XSS we found
+## Bypassing CSP with 2 XSS using MIME Sniffing

-Combining the first XSS we found on index and the second XSS we found on the **countdown.php**, we can use both of them to bypass CSP.
-The workflow would be:
+It’s time to combine the first XSS we found on index page and the second XSS we found on the countdown.php.

-1. The XSS payload on index will load Javascript code from **countdown.php** where we injected our payload.

-2. CSP will accept the XSS payload (the one from index) because it is loading a script from the website itself (from countdown.php, where we injected our js code)

-3. Since **countdown.php** is loaded, our alert(1) will be triggered

-This has to work, right?
+Let’s see how MIME sniffing can result in a XSS vulnerability.
+For an attacker to perform an XSS attack by leveraging MIME sniffing, there are certain preconditions that must be fulfilled.
+Note that, the preconditions are both on client side:

+- The attacker should be able to control content in the server’s response so that malicious JavaScript can be injected (the second XSS which we found)

+- The attacker should be able to introduce an executable context via HTML injection or Javascript Injection (the first XSS which we found)

 Our XSS payload will be based on what we found on the first XSS.
 Instead of executing a Javascript, we will load the URL of countdown.php which is:
 ```